Eisnel/KafkaBatchMessageConsumer/README.md

 # KafkaBatchMessageConsumer

-This class library aims to encapsulate the solutions for a few challenges I have encountered when designing a .NET Kafka Consumer that handles messages in batch.
+This class library aims to encapsulate the solutions for a few challenges I have encountered while designing & implementing .NET Kafka Consumers.
 Some of these challenges might seem minor at first, but when combined they have a "force multiplier" effect that increases complexity.
-My goal is to encapsulte them all in a helper class, so that sub-classes which implement this can concentrate on business logic without needing to worry about the following nuances.
+My goal is to encapsulate these "lessons learned" in a helper class, so that sub-classes which implement this can concentrate on business logic without needing to worry about the challenges detailed below.

 This code is not ready for prime-time.
 This is still a conceptual prototype.
 This was based on an idea that was swimming in my head, and I needed to get it out before I lost it.
 What follows is a very verbose explanation of what I was trying to accomplish, based on my experience implementing Kafka consumers.